-This is an excerpt from our latest study “B2B Demand Generation Trends on Twitter”.
+This is an excerpt from our research study “B2B Demand Generation Trends on Twitter”.
 You can download the complete report here.

 From a marketing perspective, two things set Twitter apart from other social networks.